realmajortom/whisperas/README.md

 Whisperas is built from the ground-up to ensure user privacy and security.
 The tool does not require, request, nor record any personally-identifying information; all communications between the client and server are over a secure TLS connection, passwords are never stored in plain-text, and the database itself is encrypted.

 ## Tools & Technologies
+- JavaScript
+- HTML
+- CSS
 - React
 - Node.js
 - Express
 - MongoDB
-- Google Cloud App Engine
+- Google App Engine
-- PWA
+- REST APIs

 ## Upcoming Features & Fixes
 - Ability for users to delete their accounts